Getting Around | Bowen Island

 Bowen Island Community Bus Map

-Various areas of Bowen Island can be accessed by the Bowen Island Community Shuttle Buses, part of TransLink.
+Some areas of Bowen Island – but not all – can be accessed by the Bowen Island Community Shuttle Buses, part of TransLink.
 You can pay for your fare with a Compass Card, credit card or cash and the transfer you received from the Vancouver buses will work on Bowen with no extra charge.
-Note: these are small community buses with limited seating.
-If an overload occurs, priority may be given to residents and commuters who need to get to work or return home.
+Note: these are small community buses with limited seating – not a tour bus.
+Please be mindful of others who require the use of the bus.